 About Ben Orsburn

-The author of this blog has been applying mass spectrometry to riddles in biology for a really long time.
+The author of this blog has been applying mass spectrometry to riddles in biology for so long that I've been advised to not actually say how long.
 First with clinical chemistry, then a PhD centered on glycopeptides before moving into the much less stressful worlds of messenger RNA, proteins and metabolites.

-I'm the chair of the US HUPO Virtual Media Outreach Group.
-I'm proud to be part of this team as we trying to make cutting edge proteomics technology more approachable.
+I was previously the chair of the US HUPO Virtual Media Outreach Group and I'm still an active member.
+Being part of this team is one of the coolest things I've done in my career.
+Our goal is to make cutting edge proteomics technology more approachable.
 More information on US HUPO and VMO can be found here: https://www.ushupo.org/Committees

 Part of the VMO work is helping Dr. Benjamin Neely and I find guests for THE Proteomics Show Podcast series